6 Badass Content Writing Examples That Are Actually Useful

 Homepage?

 And you know what?
-Homepages are hard as fuck if you do them first but easy as fuck if you do them last.
+Homepages are hard if you do them first but easy if you do them last.

 Because you can reuse all the content from your other pages to fill in the homepage.

-Now, I once worked with this fuckhead who complained about this and said, “All the content is the same!
+Now, I once worked with this guy who complained about this and said, “All the content is the same!
 Google will penalize us!
 It has to be UNIQUEEEEEE.”

 Third, if that stupid dicknuts had read the content carefully, she would have realized that I had made slight changes to the content for whiny dipshits like her.